echocho/cat-alone/tech/mysql-common-misunderstanding.md

-# Some Common Misunderstanding of MySQL
+# Some Common Misunderstandings of MySQL

-## Conversion between UTC and non-UTC timezones are one-to-one
+## Misunderstanding 1: Conversion between UTC and non-UTC timezones are one-to-one
 In MySQL, temporal values are stored in `timestamp` as UTC values.
 When inserting and retrieving `timestamp` columns, if session time zone is not in UTC, there will be convertsion between UTC and session time zone.
 Due to local time zone changes like Daylight Saving Time, conversions between UTC and non-UTC time zones are not one-to-one in both directions.
 For example, two distinct UTC timestamps are not unique in MET timezone.